Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 Try this rule:

-• Pick 2 lenses max (example: 35mm and 50mm)
+• Pick 2 lenses max, such as 35mm and 50mm

-• Pick 1 primary camera height (eye-level)
+• Pick 1 primary camera height, such as eye-level

 • drone-like orbits